mattbrailsford/imprintjs/README.md

 All tests must have an alias, and a factory method that creates a javascript Promise that performs the actual test.
 We use promises to allow for async tests.
 On completion, the promise should always resolve.
 If a value cannot be determined, simply resolve with an empty string.

+## Known issues
+* Some versions of Firefox for Android report inccorrect screen.height / screen.width values as they subtract the browser chrome when they shouldnt do resulting in inconsistant screenResolution test values.
+No current workaround.
+[Issue 1120452](https://bugzilla.mozilla.org/show_bug.cgi?id=1120452)
+* Firefox for Android reports a color depth of 24 instead of 32 as they percieve the last 8 bits as being alpha and so shouldn't be concidered as part of the color depth.
+As a workaround, we treat all 32 bit colorDepths as 24 bit.
+[Issue 424386](https://bugzilla.mozilla.org/show_bug.cgi?id=424386)

 ## Acknowledgement
 ImprintJS is based heavily on code from a number of libraries, namely
 * [FingerprintJs2](https://github.com/Valve/fingerprintjs2)